Skip to content

 1959 Entrants qualifications – bernardsville Soap box derby Committee

-Gary Hartenstine in car he built for the 1959 Sunday race in Bernardsville.
-According to the rules he built car for the required less than $15 cost in materials except for special Derby wheels and without anything but advice from his parents Mr. and Mrs. Raymond Hartenstine of Tainter road.
-Car has an over-all height of 24 inches, measures 79 inches in length and weighs in, with himself, at under 250 pounds.
-It has a drag type brake, dropping a section of old rubber tire on road.
-The steering mechanism contains old wire cable, pulleys and turnbuckles to turn the wheels not more than two inches off center in both directions.
+Gary Hartenstine in the car he built for the 1959 Sunday race in Bernardsville.
+According to the rules, he built the car for the required less than $15 cost in materials except for special Derby wheels and without advice from his parents, Mr. and Mrs. Raymond Hartenstine of Tainter Road.
+The car has an overall height of 24 inches, measures 79 inches in length, and weighs in, with himself, at under 250 pounds.
+It has a drag-type brake, dropping a section of old rubber tire on the road.
+The steering mechanism contains old wire cables, pulleys, and turnbuckles to turn the wheels not more than two inches off-center in both directions.
 L. V. Ludlow Co. of Far Hills is his sponsor.
 Also admiring car above is Gary’s younger brother, Ray.
 Source: Bernardsville News

-Sponsored by the Somerset Hills Jaycees with supporting sponsorships from the Bernardsville News, the Bernardsville Recreation Department, Chevy dealers were the only national sponsor supported by local dealers.
-In this case it was Werring Chevrolet of Basking Ridge.
+The Somerset Hills Jaycees sponsored the event, which was supported by the Bernardsville News and the Bernardsville Recreation Department.
+Chevy dealers were the only national sponsors supported by local dealers.
+In this case, it was Werring Chevrolet of Basking Ridge.

 Queen Night, where a young lass of Soap Box Derby age was chosen Soap Box Derby Queen.
 May 28 1959.
 Pamela Paden was selected as “Derby Queen.”

 Brian Arndt of Sunnybrook Road, Bernardsville, won the inaugural Somerset Hills derby title.
-His Car was sponsored by the Somerset Hills Dairy and gave Brian a chance at the national title and represent New Jersey.
+His Car was sponsored by Somerset Hills Dairy, giving Brian a chance at the national title and representing New Jersey.
 Andy Sorrell won the Class A division.

 Funny side note: Werring Chevrolet loaned the Arndt’s a brand new Chevrolet for the trip to the national championships in Akron, Ohio.
-Brian won his first heat in Akron, OH and was presented the winning flag by Vice President Nixon.
+Brian won his first heat in Akron, OH, and Vice President Nixon presented the winning flag.
 A spectacular accident took Brian out in the second heat.
 There were over 100,000 spectators at the race at Derby Downs.

 1960 Somerset Hills Jaycee-Chevrolet Soap Box Derby